Vauxhall Motors: Relationship with other GM products

-Similarly, the Vauxhall brand was dropped by GM in Ireland in favour of the German brand Opel.
+Similarly, the Vauxhall marque was dropped by GM in Ireland in favour of the German brand Opel.
 Other RHD markets such as Malta and Cyprus soon following.
-In New Zealand, the brand was withdrawn in favour of Holden after the demise of the Chevette.
+In New Zealand, the marque was withdrawn in favour of Holden after the demise of the Chevette.
 GM Europe then began to standardise model names across both brands in the early 1990s.
-The Vauxhall Astra and Opel Kadett, for example, were both called Astra from 1991 onwards and the Vauxhall Nova and Opel Corsa were both called Corsa from 1993.
+The Vauxhall Astra and Opel Kadett, for example, were both called Astra from 1991 onwards and the Vauxhall Nova (Opel Corsa A) assumed the Corsa name for its next generation in 1993.
 The change was completed in 1995 when the Vauxhall Cavalier Mk 3 (Opel Vectra A) was replaced by the Opel Vectra B, called Vauxhall Vectra.
 Apart from the VX220, sold by Opel as the Speedster, all of Vauxhall's subsequent models have had the same names as those of Opel.
 However, the 2015 Viva revives earlier practice due to its Opel equivalent, the Karl, intentionally invoking Karl Opel, the second proprietor of the Opel business.
 Despite this, the Adam, named after his father and the founder of the company, is sold in Britain without a name change, potentially as it appears less overtly German.

-From 1994, Vauxhall models differed from Opels in their distinctive grille – featuring a "V", incorporating the Vauxhall badge.
+From 1994, Vauxhall models differed from Opels in their distinctive grille—featuring a "V", incorporating the Vauxhall badge.
 This was also used by Holden in New Zealand on both the Astra and Vectra, by Chevrolet in Brazil on the Mk1 Chevrolet Astra (Opel Astra F) and on the Indian version of the Opel Astra.
 The "V" badging was an echo of the fluted V-shaped bonnets that had been used in some form on all Vauxhall cars since the very first.
 The "V" grille was not, however, used on the Vectra-replacing Insignia, unveiled in 2008 and the 2009 Vauxhall Astra and the 2010 Vauxhall Meriva.
 All the above, plus the US Saturn brand up to its demise in 2009, used the same grille bar with the "V" almost entirely muted out.
-These bars all carried identical badge mounts, enabling brand badges to be readily interchangeable.
-The Opel-badged versions in right-hand drive form still however find their way into the United Kingdom; either as grey imports from Ireland or Malta, or are sold as new from car supermarkets who have sourced Irish specification vehicles in bulk.
+These bars all carried identical badge mounts, enabling the marque's badges to be readily interchangeable.
+The Opel-badged versions in right-hand-drive form still, however, find their way into the United Kingdom; either as grey imports from Ireland or Malta, or are sold as new from car supermarkets who have sourced Irish specification vehicles in bulk.